Data visualization background

 Structured for automation

-Predictable JSON fields make it straightforward to trigger jobs, populate UIs, cache responses, and reconcile daily syncs.
+Predictable JSON fields make it straightforward to trigger jobs, populate UIs, cache responses, and reconcile automated pipelines.

 How it works